 Pancreatitis in Cats

-Pancreatitis is a relatively common but dangerous gastrointestinal disorder in cats.
+Feline pancreatitis is a relatively common but dangerous gastrointestinal disorder in cats.
 It occurs when the pancreas becomes inflamed, and pancreatic enzymes become overactive and injure surrounding tissues.
 Symptoms may appear suddenly, and acute pancreatitis requires rapid veterinary attention.

 In This Article

-Depending on the severity of the pancreatitis, symptoms may vary and can appear suddenly.
+Depending on the severity of the feline pancreatitis, symptoms may vary and can appear suddenly.
 Some cats may not show visible signs of discomfort until the condition is severe.
 Symptoms are also often similar to those caused by other health problems.
 Here are some things to look out for:

 Loss of appetite